 Planning Your Time

-The remains of the ancient world are what draw many visitors to the Peloponnese—Mycenae, Epidauros, and Olympia certainly top of the list of must-see sights of anyone with an interest in archaeology.
-Nafplion, a delightful city, with Byzantine, Venetian, and Turkish roots, makes an ideal base from which to explore these well-preserved ruins of ancient Greece.
-After Nafplion, don’t-miss Ancient Olympia beckons the Peloponnesian traveler.
+The remains of the ancient world are what draw many visitors to the Peloponnese—Mycenae, Epidaurus, and Olympia certainly top the list of must-see sights of anyone with an interest in archaeology.
+Nafplion, a delightful city with Byzantine, Venetian, and Turkish roots, makes an ideal base from which to explore these well-preserved ruins of ancient Greece.
+After Nafplion, Ancient Olympia, a don't-miss destination, beckons the Peloponnesian traveler.
 Continuing southward, one enters Laconia.
-The rewards here include exploring the stark Mani peninsula and ancient splendors at Messene and elsewhere, and the trip down there is easy: Highway E65 allows travelers to speed from Athens to Kalamata or Sparta and Gythion in half a day or less.
-Resort life is relatively low-key in the southern Peloponnese; Monemvasia is a popular weekend destination for Greeks, and the narrow lanes can seem jammed.
-The town is much less crowded and more pleasant to visit during the week, when the medieval atmosphere regains a hold.
-The Mani, another favorite "remote" seaside getaway for Athenians, is rarely crowded, except on August weekends.
+The rewards here include exploring the stark Mani Peninsula and ancient splendors at Messene and elsewhere, and the trip down there is easy: Highway E65 allows travelers to speed from Athens to Kalamata or Sparta and Gythion in a few hours.
+If driving, don't discount the much slower Route 82 between Kalamata and Sparta, which crosses the Taygettus mountain range.
+It has some of the hairiest mountaintop switchbacks you'll find anywhere and is prone to rockfalls (do not attempt in winter), but if you're looking for a scenic drive, the views here rival any of those found in Greece, especially at the 5,000-foot Langada Pass.
+Resort life is relatively low-key in the southern Peloponnese.
+Monemvasia, however, is a popular weekend destination for Greeks, and the narrow lanes can seem jammed; the town is much less crowded and more pleasant to visit during the week, when the medieval atmosphere regains a hold.
+The Mani, another favorite "remote" seaside getaway for Athenians and hikers, is rarely crowded, except on August weekends.